Educating the Public, One Car at a Time

 Our Boxtruck that runs on vegetable oil!

 Our 1994 Ford Ranger!
-We are planning to insert batteries in it and convert it to an electric car!
+As of 2016, we inserted batteries in it and converted to an electric vehicle!